-Between 2002 and 2015, 68 percent of 71,300 undergraduate students surveyed by the International Center for Academic Integrity admitted to cheating on exams.
+Between 2002 and 2015, 68 percent of 71,300 undergraduate students surveyed by the International Center for Academic Integrity admitted to cheating on exams and/or written assignments.
 Keep in mind, that number only reflects those who admitted to it.

 So how do you stop cheating before it occurs in your classroom?
 Here are five great methods to consider: